Decorated Young Tableaux and the Poissonized Robinson-Schensted Process: Decorated Young Tableaux

 \section{Decorated Young Tableaux}

 \begin{defn} A \textbf{decorated} \textbf{Young tableau }is a pair $\tilde{T}=(T,(t_{1},\ld,t_{\abs{\sh(T)}}))$ where $T$ is a standard Young tableau and $0\leq t_{1}<\ld<t_{\abs{\sh(T)}}$ is an increasing list of non-negative numbers whose length is equal to the size of the tableau.
 We refer to the list $(t_{1},\ld,t_{\abs{\sh(T)}})$ as the \textbf{decorations} of the tableau.
-We represent this graphically when drawing the tableau by recording the number $t_{T(i,j)}$ in the box $(i,j)$ . \end{defn} \begin{example} The decorated Young Tableau: is represented as:

-\end{example} \begin{rem} Since the decorations are always sorted, we see that from the above diagram one could recover the entire decorated tableau without the labels ``1'', ``2'' written in the tableau.
+We represent this graphically when drawing the tableau by recording the number $t_{T(i,j)}$ in the box $(i,j)$ . \end{defn} \begin{example} The decorated Young Tableau: is represented as: \end{example} \begin{rem} Since the decorations are always sorted, we see that from the above diagram one could recover the entire decorated tableau without the labels ``1'', ``2'' written in the tableau.
 In other words, one could equally well think of a decorated Young tableau as a map $\tilde{T}:\sh(T)\to\bR_{+},$ so that $\tilde{T}$ is increasing in each column and in each row.
 Having $\tilde{T}=(T,(t_{1},\ld,t_{\abs{\sh(T)}}))$ will be slightly more convenient for our explanations here, and particularly to relate the model to previous work.\end{rem} \begin{defn} A decorated Young tableau can also be thought of as a trajectory of Young \uline{diagrams} evolving in continuous time.
-The \textbf{Young diagram process} of the decorated Young tableau $\tilde{T}=(T,(t_{1},\ld,t_{\abs{\sh(T)}}))$ is a map $\la_{\tilde{T}}:\bR_{+}\to\bY$ defined by:
+The \textbf{Young diagram process} of the decorated Young tableau $\tilde{T}=(T,(t_{1},\ld,t_{\abs{\sh(T)}}))$ is a map $\la_{\tilde{T}}:\bR_{+}\to\bY$ defined by

 One can also think about this as follows: the process starts with $\la(0)=\emptyset$, and then it gradually adds boxes one by one.
 The decoration $t_{T(i,j)}$ is the time at which the box $(i,j)$ is added.
 The fact that $T$ is a standard Young tableau ensures that $\la(t)$ is indeed a Young diagram at every time $t$.
 Notice that the Young diagram process for a decorated Young tableau is always increasing $\la(t_{1})\subset\la(t_{2})$ whenever $t_{1}\leq t_{2}$, and it can only increase by at most one box at a time $\lim_{\ep\to0}\abs{\la(t+\ep)-\la(t)}\leq1$.
 Moreover, given any continuous time sequence of Young diagrams evolving in this way we can recover the decorated Young tableau: if the $k$-th box added to the sequence is the box $(i,j)$ and it is added at time $s$, then put $T(i,j)=k$ and $t_{k}=s$ \end{defn}